DNX Tech Update: June-July

 DNX Tech Update: April-May

 At DNX we are committed to democratizing cloud technologies.
 Part of our plan is to develop and release to the public a large part of what we use with our clients.
-After a little more than 1 year, this strategy translated into: Around 37 actively developed terraform modules 14 Docker containers And much more.
-And here’s our update […]
+After a little more than 1 year, this strategy translated into: And here’s our update of that happened in the last few months.
+DNX […]

 Using Multiple Buckets AWS Amplify